AbstractEyes/nikola/README.md

 This WILL be messy.
 This WILL be ugly.
 This will likely not make sense at first glance - but it WILL work, it will respond through tensors, math, and assessments - and it WILL make sense if you dive in - at a very fundamental and pragmatic level with reusable utilities.

+This math does not need my opinion, just a guiding hand to shape it.

 https://huggingface.co/AbstractPhil/resonance-model-zoo

 **Nikola** is not a neural network.